Osguima3/AI4Devs-finalproject/finalproject-OGM/prompts.md

 Define a file structure for the project defined in #file:architecture.md, separating backend and frontend and infrastructure.

+**Prompt 2:**

+Organize the project so that all deno commands can be executed from the root of the project.

+- Create a parent deno.json file defining both backend and web modules, and referencing the tasks within the nested #file:deno.json files.
+- Extract the common configuration and create a single import_map.json file to be used by both modules

 ### **2.4.
 Infraestructura y despliegue**

 **Prompt 1:**